Boating Safety Education Requirement

 Do I Need to Take a Boating Course?

-Yes - If you have never taken a NASBLA approved boating safety course and you fall within the phasein schedule (no grandfathering).
+Yes – If you have never taken a NASBLA approved boating safety course (no grandfathering).
 Find a list of classroom courses »

 No – If you have previously taken a NASBLA approved boating safety course and still have a card/certificate.
 Most state boating courses, United States Coast Guard Auxiliary courses, and United States Power Squadrons courses are NASBLA approved.